Regional Cooperation for Development

-Regional Cooperation for Development (RCD) or Organization for Regional Cooperation and Development (ORCD) was multi-governmental organization which was originally established on the 21st of July 1964 by Iran, Pakistan and Turkey, regional members of the Central Treaty Organization (CENTO), to allow socio-economic development of the member states.
-Its headquarters was in Tehran, Iran.
-In 1979, this organization was dissolved.
-It was replaced by Economic Cooperation Organization (ECO) in 1985.
+The Regional Cooperation for Development (RCD) or Organization for Regional Cooperation and Development (ORCD) was a multi-governmental organization originally established on July 21, 1964 by Iran, Pakistan and Turkey, regional members of the Central Treaty Organization (CENTO), to promote regional economic cooperation and socioeconomic development.
+Its headquarters were in Tehran, the capital of Iran.
+Under this organization, Pakistan, with aid from Iran, was able to build the 813 km long N-25 highway, also known as the RCD highway.

-Seven new members were added: Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.

-Under this organization Pakistan along with aid from Iran was able to build the 813 km long N-25 highway.
 Several other developments also took place in the member countries who were able to get and provide financial aid to each other.

+In 1979, the RCD was dissolved following the Iranian Revolution.
+It was replaced by the Economic Cooperation Organization (ECO) in 1985.
+In 1992, seven new members were added to the ECO: Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.

 Joint stamp issues

 From 1965 to 1979, the three nations jointly issued stamps.
-These depicted personalities: Shah of Iran, Mustafa Kemal Atatürk and Mohammad Ali Jinnah; arts, buildings, World Heritage Sites including Moenjodaro and landscapes including Lake Saiful Muluk, Kaghan Valley, Pakistan.
+These depicted famous leaders of each country, such as the Shah of Iran, Mustafa Kemal Atatürk, and Mohammad Ali Jinnah; arts, buildings, World Heritage Sites including Mohenjo-Daro and landscapes including Lake Saiful Muluk, Kaghan Valley, Pakistan.